-Melbourne Securities Corporation Limited is the trustee for the holders of NBFISI Notes and holds a General Security Agreement over all of the assets of the Company.
+Melbourne Securities Corporation Limited is the trustee for the holders of NBFISI Notes (Trustee) and holds a General Security Agreement over all of the assets of the Company.
 This security interest is registered on the Personal Property Security Register.
 Neither the Company Directors, or the Trustee, or any of their related parties guarantee the obligations of the Company for the repayment of capital or payment of interest on NBFISI Notes.

-ASIC's Class Order 12/1482 of 2012 provides that debenture issuers can only describe the debentures it issues as "Secured Notes" if
+ASIC Corporations (Describing Debentures - Secured Notes) Instrument 2022/61 provides that debenture issuers can only describe the debentures it issues as "Secured Notes" if:

-- (a) the repayment of all money that has been, or may be invested or lent under the Secured Notes has been secured by a first ranking security interest in favour of the trustee over the whole or any part of the property of the borrower or any quarantor; and - (b) the property that constitutes the security for the security interest is sufficient and is reasonably likely to be sufficient to meet the liability for the repayment of all such money and all other liabilities that: - (i) have been or may be incurred; and - (ii) rank in priority to, or equally with, that liability.
+(a) the repayment of all money that has been, or may be, deposited or lent under the debentures has been secured by a first ranking security interest in favour of the trustee over the whole or any part of the property of the borrower or of any of the guarantors; and

+(b) the property that constitutes the security for the security interest is sufficient and is reasonably likely to be sufficient to meet the liability for the repayment of all such money and all other liabilities that:

+- (i) have been or may be incurred; and - (ii) rank in priority to, or equally with, that liability.